 MacBook Pro 2016: Touch ID and next-gen SSDs?

-Another persistent rumour is TouchID fingerprint recognition, but that particular pundit also predicted TouchID in the recent Magic Mouse and Magic Trackpad updates, which of course didn't happen.
-A recent leak suggests, however, that a fall MacBook rollout will incorporate a power button featuring TouchID tech.
+Another persistent rumour is TouchID fingerprint recognition, which was effectively confirmed in the aforementioned product images after a leak back in August suggested that a fall MacBook rollout would incorporate a power button featuring TouchID tech.

 MacBook Pro 2016: A stylus without a touchscreen